naninovel/docs/docs/en/guide/state-management.md

 ## User Settings

-Similar to the global state, user settings data (display resolution, language, sound volume, etc) is stored in a single save slot, but treated a bit differently by default: the generated save file is placed outside of the "Saves" folder and formatted in a readable fashion, so that user can modify the values if they wish.
+Like global state, user settings data (display resolution, language, sound volume, etc.) is stored in a single save slot, but is treated differently by default: the generated save file is placed outside the "Saves" folder and formatted in a readable way so that users can modify the values if they wish.

-The user settings are loaded automatically on engine initialization.
-You can save the settings at any time using `IStateManager` as follows:
+User settings are loaded automatically on engine initialization.
+You can save settings at any time using `IStateManager`:

 ```csharp
 await stateManager.SaveSettings();